CH-chuan/openai-agents-self/README_BUILD_SWEAGENT_HPC.md

 The current implementation uses vLLM to host `openai/gpt-oss-20b`, which has compatibility issues with the OpenAI Chat Completions format.

 **Problem:** The agent execution logic checks `processed_response.has_tools_or_approvals_to_run()`, which returns `False` when there are no tool calls to process, causing execution to stop prematurely.
-However, here should be a rety mechanism, allowing agent to rety for certain max_num, with each time notify the agent the tool call is not activated successfully.
+However, here should be a retry mechanism, allowing agent to retry for certain max_num, with each time notify the agent the tool call is not activated successfully.

 While the root cause of tool call not being successful are described below: